Some posts contain compensated links. Please read this disclaimer for more info.

 If you want a cheaper night out, head to one of the many bars in the center of Besiktas.
 You’ll also find eateries to enjoy until late, and again, taxis around the city from here are pretty cheap and plentiful.

 If a high brow meal is more your thing, head up to Nistantasi, where you’ll find many restaurants, including a smaller version of the Nusr-Et chain; incidentally, the main outlet is up in Etiler, but trying to get a table is near-on impossible!

-If you want to party with the high society crowd of Istanbul, head to the Bebek and Sariyer areas of Istanbul.
+If you want to party with Istanbul’s high society crowd, head to the Bebek and Sariyer areas of Istanbul.
 These are just up the coast, and the seaside setting doesn’t hide the sheer expense of living in this part of the city.
 The houses here and the cars are insane!

 As such, you’ll find plenty of restaurants, including steakhouses and fish restaurants, with wine bars, cocktail bars, and clubs, to try too.
 This isn’t going to be a beer-fuelled, cheap night out, but it’s a good one to try if you want to be Istanbul’s upper class for the night.